Pritha9200/Afame-Technologies/README.md

 ### Step 4
 ##### Data Pre-processing
 Replacing the unwanted brackets from 'Year' index entities.
 Then 'Duration' colunm values are changed from string data type to numeric data type.
-Convert unique values of the Gnere column and set mode.
+Convert unique values of the Genre column and set mode.

 ### Step 5
 ##### Data Visualization